TW-Genesis/rocksdb-bench/README.md

 than RocksDB.

-The read performance of RocksDb increased when all the sst files were compacted into single sst file(34.7649s and 11s for java and c++ implementation of RocksDb respectively) using Universal compaction by LDB tool.
+The read performance of RocksDb increased when all the sst files were compacted into single sst file (34.7649s) using Universal compaction by LDB tool.
 ```

 ## Benchmark scores